 CPIT Trades Innovation Institute

-Te Puna Wānaka also has a strong relationship with the Trades Innovation Institute (TII).
+Te Puna Wānaka also has a strong relationship with the CPIT Trades.
 CPIT established the first Māori Trades Training school in NZ and has a continued commitment to providing a wide range of trades to Māori students.

 Links to CPIT's business and ICT programmes